 Successful productions of Jolson, starring Brian Conley, Annie and Kiss Me, Kate have resided in the theatre since, but it was the 2005 arrival of a very British musical that saw the theatre packed for 11 years – Billy Elliot The Musical.
 The show opened to rave reviews in May 2005, winning four Olivier Awards, and went on to win 10 Tony Awards in its Broadway transfer in 2009.

-It was announced in May 2014 that Sir Cameron Mackintosh would be buying the theatre through his company Delfont Mackintosh Theatres and would be closing the theatre in 2016 for an extensive renovation which will include extending the stage, building a new fly tower, refurbishment of the dressing rooms and backstage area, and new front of house facilities.
+It was announced in May 2014 that Sir Cameron Mackintosh would buy the theatre through his company Delfont Mackintosh Theatres.
+Mackintosh closed the theatre in 2016 for an extensive renovation, and the theatre re-opened a year later with Hamilton.

 Hamilton is at the Victoria Palace Theatre in London.
 The Victoria Palace Theatre is located in Victoria.
 It's close to the Apollo Victoria Theatre and The Other Palace.

 Location: West End